cambowen/home/chores.md

 | Hoover a room | 2 |
 | Hack github| 15 |

-Fortnite: 5 mins per point, bonus 5 minutes if you get 5 points
+Fortnite:10 mins per point, bonus 5 minutes if you get 6 points